On this page you will find details on what action various States of Guernsey Services will undertake in the event of snow and severe weather.

 - Travel to and from the site is impracticable and/or too hazardous and advised as such by the Police; or

-- The forecast or prevalent weather conditions are such that the Department is concerned for the health, safety or wellbeing of those using its sites; or
+- The forecast or prevalent weather conditions are such that Education Services is concerned for the health, safety or wellbeing of those using its sites; or

 - The number of staff able to reach a particular school is inadequate to run it, even on an emergency basis with severely restricted curriculum delivery; or